Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

           }'
     ```

+    **Note:**  Kea may must be restarted when the curl command is issued.

     When repeating this procedure for the source system, ComponentID and IPAddress must be the values recorded from the source system, and the MACAddress must be the value recorded from the blade in the destination system.

     ```bash